keithalpichi/jarvis/_PRESS-RELEASE.md

 Instead of leaving a chat to have Google answer your questions, you can ask @Jarvis directly in the chat room.

 ## Summary ##
 You're chatting with a friend.
 You have a question your friend can't answer.
 Your friend also wants to know the answer.
 What do you do?
-Where you do you go to get your question answered?
+Where do you go?
 Do you leave the room for a few minutes and have your friend sit in silence while you scour the web.
 No you ask @Jarvis directly in your chat room. @Jarvis will reply within a few seconds!

 ## Problem ##